migramirez2/Harmony-ONE/progress/rikako-hatoya.md

+2024-09-21 Sat (1.5h): Looked into code for 1market demo repo.
+Also fixed a couple bugs related to netlify build folder/router for Hod1.

 2024-09-20 Fri: Continued working on updating UI for Hod1 and redability of code.
 Further tested Polymarket, and continued testing similar Telegram Mini Apps for Hod1.

 2024-09-19 Thu: Continued working on implementing logic for adding points when subscription verified - altering the code for point and user system as it currently is only adapted to videos, working on making it more general/cleaner code.
 Further look into Gnosis repo for 1market.